The Down Lo

 So tell me whatever happened to the American Dream

 I often wonder what my future looks like.
-I never had a 5-year plan or even a 2-year plan (outside of finishing school).
+I never had a five year plan or even a two year plan (outside of finishing school).
 Marriage and kids were never really a priority.
 Our generation doesn’t really aspire to have that white picket fence in the suburbs like our parents did.
 Settling down sounds more like self-induced torture than stability.
 My version of the American Dream is much different – get out of America, as far and as often as possible.

 At our pre-school graduation (yes, that’s a thing), we were each asked what we wanted to be when we grew up.
 I said a gymnastics teacher (ironically, I can’t even touch my toes now).
 My best friend Jamie said a princess.
 Clearly she had the right idea – dream big.